 Cryptocurrency, however, promises to change much more than the world of commercial transactions.
 Criminal authorities that have honed sophisticated techniques for using fiat money to investigate criminal activities are faced with a new set of challenges and opportunities associated with cryptocurrency.
 How are criminal enterprises using cryptocurrency?
 What information can criminal authorities glean from cryptocurrency transactions?
 How do criminal authorities identify the source of a cryptocurrency transaction?
 Is regulatory oversight of cryptocurrency even possible?

-SABA-DC and Georgetown University Law Center’s SALSA have assembled a panel of distinguished speakers to discuss some of those challenges and opportunities.
+SABA-DC, Georgetown University Law Center’s SALSA, and the Silicon Valley Arbitration and Mediation Center Young Professionals have assembled a panel of distinguished speakers to discuss some of those challenges and opportunities.

 Sujit Raman, Associate Deputy Attorney General, U.S. Department of Justice,